nadath/nadath.github.io/_posts/2023-07-29-draggable.md

 author: ath
 ---

 TLDR; I added more draggable stuff.
+I was itching to create draggable posts on my blog page, like on Anon.
+I took hours to come up with this one (apparently with only marginal experience in editing Jekyll and Tumblr themes, this is what you get).

 ### Questioning myself yet again